kaijagahm/ygdpDashboard/README.md

-If you’ve added additional data to the database, using the workflow outlined in the instructional document in “ygdpDB/database/”, then you will need to re-run the scripts in this pipeline in order to deploy a newly updated version of the app.
+If you’ve added additional data to the database, using the workflow outlined in the instructional document in “ygdpDB/database/”, then you will need to copy the new version of the ygdpDB.db database over to this project and re-run the scripts in this pipeline in order to deploy a newly updated version of the app.

 Here is a diagram that illustrates the pipeline I just described above.